allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

     `project-reflection.md` that succinctly outlines how the presenters will demonstrate the completion of rubric objectives

-- **Learning Objective Portfolio:** for up to five possible points, submit the portfolio by the end of our exam period (by 11:59am on Tuesday, 12/9), keeping the following in mind:
+- **Learning Objective Portfolio:** for up to five possible points, organize your individual repository into a learning objective portfolio by the end of our exam period (by 11:59am on Tuesday, 12/9), keeping the following in mind:

-  - **PORTFOLIO DIRECTIONS WILL BE RELEASED DURING THURSDAY'S CLASS**
+  - Your individual repository should be organized by learning objective:

+    - All assignments within the repository should belong to one of five clearly labeled folders that denotes which learning objective it is associated with

+    - Every folder must contain one ~500 word write up (in your own words) that explains how you've grappled with that learning objective this semester (if you've been keeping up with these this semester, you should only have to add one for the fifth learning objective)

+    - Every folder should contain a `README.md` that briefly outlines the assignments contained within that folder, and one sentence for each assignment that defines how the assignment ties back to the learning objective in question

+    - Every learning objective folder should also contain a brief ~250 word write up called `team-contributions.md` that cites specific work you've completed for team deliverables and build/release weeks related to that learning objective

+    - Your repository is permitted to contain a `miscellany` folder that contains assignments not clearly tied to one of the learning objectives (e.g., reflections asking you to respond to course structure); this folder should also contain a `README.md` that articulates which assignments are contained within, and one sentence for each assignment defending the notion that that assignment does not belong in a learning objective folder

+  - The five points associated with this assignment are ALL OR NOTHING; either you satisfy the above criteria and receive the five points, or fail to and do not receive any--there will be no partial credit distributed for this culminating deliverable